giosue02/tpsit-notes/content/posts/usecase-diagram.en.md

 ![Use%20Case%20Diagram%2028433171f0d741f2a250a55c0f069d27/Generalization_2.svg](Use%20Case%20Diagram%2028433171f0d741f2a250a55c0f069d27/Generalization_2.svg)

-# <<include>> relationship
+# "include" relationship

-When a use case is described as a user of another use case, their relationship is called <<include>>.
+When a use case is described as a user of another use case, their relationship is called "include".

 A use case relationship is represented by a dotted line and an arrow.
 The tip indicates the child process, while the base is the parent.

 ![Use%20Case%20Diagram%2028433171f0d741f2a250a55c0f069d27/Include_3.svg](Use%20Case%20Diagram%2028433171f0d741f2a250a55c0f069d27/Include_3.svg)

-The <<include>> relationship adds functionality not specified in the use case.
+The "include" relationship adds functionality not specified in the use case.
 The included case is part of the behaviour of the one that includes it.

 ![Use%20Case%20Diagram%2028433171f0d741f2a250a55c0f069d27/Include_1.svg](Use%20Case%20Diagram%2028433171f0d741f2a250a55c0f069d27/Include_1.svg)

 ![Use%20Case%20Diagram%2028433171f0d741f2a250a55c0f069d27/Include_2.svg](Use%20Case%20Diagram%2028433171f0d741f2a250a55c0f069d27/Include_2.svg)

-# <<extend>> relationship
+# "extend" relationship

-You write <<extend>> to identify an extension relationship between two use cases.
+You write "extend" to identify an extension relationship between two use cases.

 It is represented by a dotted arrow.
 At the tip of the arrow is the base case and at the base is the child use case.